If your organisation to benefit from its trip to an exhibition or trade show, you've got to know how to pull the punters in.

 Offer hot drinks

-If you offer free tea and coffee at your stand, allowing people to avoid the catering queue, you might just be able to 'bribe' them into speaking to you.
+If you offer free tea, coffee or hot chocolate at your stand, allowing people to avoid the catering queue, you might just be able to 'bribe' them into speaking to you.